-Category 1: Sub-Category 1: 14 Equipment, Technology, and Modifications 14031 equipment and technology Category 2: Sub-Category 2: Category 3: Sub-Category 3: Source Definition (Second): Service Definition (Scope): Sector Contactor An Category 4: Sub-Category 4: Therapeutic adaptations are modifications to the environmen stressors, enable social support, or give a sense of control to be implemented.
-Adaptations include modifications such as: • Noise reduction or enhancement • Lighting Adjustment • Wall Softening • Tactile Accents • Visual Accents the waiver participant in order for a therapeutic plan to Specify applicable (if any) limits on the amount, frequenc y, or duration of this service: One time adaptation up to \$15,000 every five years.
-Modifications may not add square footage to the home or Requires a recommendation by a behavioral health provide therapeutic plan.
-Therapeutic adaptations are not items covered under the M with waiver objectives of avoiding institutionalization or out Since this service is covered under one of the sets of servil limitation applies as indicated in Appendix C-4.a. t of home placement. • The State notes that Therapeutic Adaptations is a unique a Specialized Equipment and Supplies or Environmental Adap unique billing code. • Services under this waiver are intended to supplement, and child or youth is entitled to from the Department of Children Title IV-E of the Social Security Act or from other sources n, Youth, and Families (DCYF) or from Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E ⊠ Provider managed Specify whether the service may be provided by (check ea ich that applies):
+Category 1: Sub-Category 1:

+14 Equipment, Technology, and Modifications 14031 equipment and technology

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Service Definition (Scope):

+Category 4: Sub-Category 4:

+Therapeutic adaptations are modifications to the environment stressors, enable social support, or give a sense of control to be implemented.
+Adaptations include modifications such as • Noise reduction or enhancement • Lighting Adjustment • Wall Softening • Tactile Accents • Visual Accents the waiver participant in order for a therapeutic plan to

+Specify applicable (if any) limits on the amount, frequen cy, or duration of this service:

+One time adaptation up to \$15,000 every five years.
+Modifications may not add square footage to the home on Requires a recommendation by a behavioral health provide therapeutic plan.
+Therapeutic adaptations are not items covered under the low with waiver objectives of avoiding institutionalization or ou Since this service is covered under one of the sets of servel limitation applies as indicated in Appendix C-4.a. der, OT or PT within the waiver participant's current Medicaid state plan including EPSDT, but consistent it of home placement.

+The State notes that Therapeutic Adaptations is an unique as Specialized Equipment and Supplies or Environmental Ada unique billing code. -

+Service Delivery Method (check each that applies): ,

+$\square$ Participant-directed as specified in Appendix E

+Provider managed

+Specify whether the service may be provided by (check ed ach that applies):

-Legally Responsible Person └─ Relative
+Legally Responsible Person

-Provider Category Provider Type Title Agency Specialized equipment and supplies provider
+Relative

+Legal Guardian

 Provider Category Provider Type Title

+Agency Specialized equipment and supplies provider

 Agency Shopper

 Individual Environmental adaptation provider

 Individual Specialized Equipment and Supplies Provider

+Provider Category Provider Type Title Shopper

-Individual Shopper
+Individual

 Agency Environmental adaptation provider